jceaser/notes/README.md

 # notes
 Software notes.

-Notes about software I use.
+Notes about software I use. hi